 Looking for a tour?
 Check out this Gastown Night Photography option.

 HIT THE CLUBS

 Now, I’m not exactly a know-it-all when it comes to the Vancouver nightclub scene.
 However, I did write about the city’s best nightclubs for The Culture Trip.
 Although I’ve been clubbing in the city a few times, I’ve always stuck to my my friends and I’s favourite: Junction.
 It plays the best music – a perfect mix of old school and current hits.

 I am not an avid sports viewer.
 I love NRL in Australia, but tried to watch American football and thought it was as boring as cricket.
 Nonetheless, I got free tickets to a Canucks hockey game when I worked at Rogers Arena and really enjoyed it.
 It was fast paced and a lot of fun.
 I also received a free ticket to see the Canadians play a baseball game with friends before I left and I didn’t mind that either.
-Vancouver also has national soccer and football teams, if that’s more your cup of tea.
+Vancouver has national soccer and football teams as well, if that’s more your cup of tea.